dougbutner/web-4/README.md

  3. **Information Degradation**
  4. **GeoSocial Layers**

-We will discuss these concepts one at a time, then look at possible applications of these web 4 concepts.
+We will discuss these concepts one at a time, then look at possible applications of these web 4 concepts, and a roadmap to reality.

 # #1: Time-issued cryptocurrency (Time Tokens)